wwalc/ckeditor5-two-columns/README.md

 # ckeditor5-two-columns

-This is just an example project for demonstrating how to extend CKEditor 5 in Drupal.
+This is just an example project for demonstrating how to extend CKEditor 5 in Drupal 9/10.

 It provides CKEditor 5 plugin for adding a widget with two columns.